 Esperanza College will honor course-equivalent credits from regionally accredited institutions following Eastern University guidelines.
-Students must make an effort to provide timely official transcripts of completed college work and, in questions for eligibility especially from non-regional or alternative programs, should seek syllabi for courses to determine eligibility for a transferred credit.
+Students must provide official transcripts of completed college work and, in questions for eligibility especially from non-regional or alternative programs, should seek syllabi for courses to determine eligibility for a transferred credit.
 Courses with grades of C- or below will not be considered.
 Likewise, students with AP exam scores (3 or above), CLEP exam scores, or SAT and ACT scores should submit them to Admissions staff and make an effort to inquire for eligibility to have credits accounted according to Eastern University guidelines with the Registrar before completing the enrollment process.